-Another possiblilty, rather than use strict bends of fixed time/space zones, is to draw up a chart.
+Another possiblilty, rather than use strict bands of fixed time/space zones, is to draw up a chart.
 Then every time the adventurers enter a new band you can roll on the chart to generate the salient details of the zone.
 A chart could just list the nature of the zone like this:-

-- 01-05 Jurassic Earth Dinosaur Migration 06-10 Iron Age Earth A tribal Hunting party - 11-20 Zone Time Zone Place A Goblin victory celebration - 20-30 Zone Time Zone Place A Futuristic Town ETC
+- 01-05 Jurassic Earth Dinosaur Migration - 06-10 Iron Age Earth A tribal Hunting party - Zone Place A Goblin victory 11-20 Zone Time celebration - 20-30 Zone Time Zone Place A Futuristic Town ETC

-You could draw up a different chart for each time/space Zone If you wanted.
+You could draw up a different chart for each time/space Zone if you wanted.
 The charts would then be useful if you wanted to continue with this sort of game again.